Pretend you’re the buyer

 Nurture a stable customer base

 A well-managed customer database is one of the most valuable assets as it can be used in many ways for marketing and gaining referrals.
+Some steps you can take include:

-- Improve and update your customer database.
+- Improving and updating your customer database.

 - Start measuring customer retention rates and customer referral rates.